Laharichowdary8/Out-Pass-application/README.md

 >>About Team-16 Project<<

-> Project Name=Outpass application for amity students
+> Project Name=Outpass application for amity University Bangalore students

 > Detail About Our Project->
                               By the name you can understand that it is an application for amity students for the OUTPASS to go out of the campus and it is easy to use too...